charlesedd/endtest/README.md

-# endtest
+# Endtest
-Test code for the end programming test to create a micro services API.
+A work in progress solution for End programming test to create a micro services API.
+-- This is unfinished

 # Installation
 This project is designed to be run inside the laveral homestead vagrant container